JTKnox91/OP-Code-1/README.md

     * Ideally, put the test on its own commit.
 But feel free to add more tests after writing a method if you realize there is an uncovered case.

     * You should always see your tests fail at least once.
 Doing so will help verify that your tests are providing value.

+3. If you're not sure what a method is supposed to do.
+You can visit the official [Underscore Documentation](http://underscorejs.org/)

+    * Some methods have been modified (mostly simplified, for educational purposes) but the examples are usually relevant.

+4. There is (or soon will be) a solution branch to the repo, but try to ask for help before resorting to using it.

 ## Style Guide